msatyan/RCExtension/README.md

 ```

 ### Visual Studio for builing the shared library
 We can use Visual Studio (here I am using VS 2017) to build the shared library.
 For this a bit of reverse engineering we have to do first.
-The R installation has put **R.DLL** but no **R.LIB**, then we have to create **R.LIB from R.DLL** before we can start use Visual Studio.
+The R installation has put **R.DLL** but no **R.LIB**, then we have to create **R.LIB from R.DLL** then we can start use Visual Studio.

 I have installed 64 bit version of R at C:\Dev\R\R-3.4.1, then the R.DLL will be located at C:\Dev\R\R-3.4.1\bin\x64.